 Treatment of Digestive Tract Birth Defects

 Most digestive tract defects require surgery.
 Typically, blockages are surgically opened.
-Weakenings or holes in the muscles surrounding the abdominal cavity are sewn shut.
+Weakenings or holes in the muscles surrounding the abdominal cavity are surgically repaired.